Generic name: nivolumab [ nye-VOL-ue-mab ]

 Warnings

-Nivolumab can cause side effects in many different parts of your body.
-Some side effects may need to be treated with other medicine, and your cancer treatments may be delayed.
+Nivolumab can cause serious, sometimes life-threatening, side effects in many different parts of your body.
+Some side effects may need to be treated with other medicines, and your cancer treatments may be delayed.

-Call your doctor at once if you have: a cough, shortness of breath, vision changes, muscle pain or weakness, stomach pain, diarrhea, blood in your stools, little or no urinating, bruising or bleeding, dark urine, yellowing of your skin or eyes, frequent headaches, dizziness, confusion, increased thirst or urination, skin problems, numbness or tingling, feeling cold, or weight gain or loss.
+Call your doctor at once if you have a cough, shortness of breath or other lung problems, vision changes, muscle pain or weakness, stomach pain, diarrhea, blood in your stools, little or no urinating, bruising or bleeding, dark urine (tea colored), yellowing of your skin or eyes, severe nausea or vomiting, frequent headaches, dizziness, confusion, increased thirst or urination, skin problems, numbness or tingling, feeling cold, changes in mood or behavior, decreased sex drive, increased sweating, sensitivity to light or other eye problems, skin problems, bruising, or weight gain or loss.

 Before taking this medicine

-To make sure nivolumab is safe for you, tell your doctor if you have:
+To make sure Nivolumab is safe for you, tell your doctor if you:

-Do not breastfeed while using nivolumab, and for at least 5 months after your last dose.
+It is not known if nivolumab passes into your breast milk.
+Do not breastfeed while using this medicine, and for at least 5 months after your last dose.

 Nivolumab is given as an infusion into a vein by a healthcare provider.
-This medicine must be given slowly, and the infusion can take 30 to 90 minutes to complete.
+This medicine must be given slowly and can take 30 to 90 minutes.

-You will need frequent medical tests to help your doctor determine if it is safe for you to keep receiving this medicine.
+- You will need frequent medical tests to help your doctor determine if it is safe for you to keep receiving nivolumab.

 What happens if I miss a dose?